Tudor mansion, Georgian townhouse, or country castle – when it comes to refined places to stay, it would appear that England boasts the most.

 Royal Crescent, Bath

-Georgian grace awaits at the Royal Crescent Hotel – occupying a prime piece of real estate in the spa city of Bath.
-Perched overlooking the Royal Victoria Park, the Royal Crescent sets a certain tone with its Tattinger champagne gardens, curved staircases, cream shades, and five-star concierge team ready to attend to your every whim.
+Georgian grace awaits at The Royal Crescent Hotel & Spa – occupying a prime piece of real estate in the spa city of Bath.
+Perched overlooking the Royal Victoria Park, The Royal Crescent sets a certain tone with its Taittinger Champagne gardens, curved staircases, cream shades and five-star concierge team ready to attend to your every whim.
 With forty-five ornate bedrooms, you can expect everything from cosy townhouse stays to grandiose suites with soaring ceilings.
-All encompass the period style features, marble bathrooms, gentle colours, and handmade treats and notes to keep you feeling welcome throughout.
-It wouldn’t be Bath without a spa, and the Royal Crescent ensures their Bath House is beautifully dressed in stone, steamy bubbling waters, and punctuated with elemental herbology treatments to sooth city fried senses.
-Epic afternoon teas are famed at the Royal Crescent and especially lovely when taken in the summer garden; bringing out the best in this rich tradition with fizzy glasses of pink, dainty finger sandwiches, and a plethora of perfectly baked sweet treats. royalcrescent.co.uk
+All encompass the period style features marble bathrooms, gentle colours, handmade treats and notes to keep you feeling welcome throughout.
+It wouldn’t be Bath without a spa and The Royal Crescent ensures their spa – The Spa & Bath House is beautifully dressed in stone, steamy bubbling waters and punctuated with Elemental Herbology treatments to sooth city fried senses.
+Epic afternoon teas are famed at The Royal Crescent and especially lovely when taken in the summer garden; bringing out the best in this rich tradition with fizzy glasses of pink, dainty finger sandwiches and a plethora of perfectly baked sweet treats. royalcrescent.co.uk

 Lucknam Park, Wiltshire